 These amounts will be sent to Group Dynamic, Inc. by the diocesan office after each payroll for credit to the employee’s account.
 These amounts may not be changed during the plan year unless you have a qualified family status change.
 It is also important to note that monies set aside in Section 125 Cafeteria plans must be used for qualified expenses or the money is non-refundable.

 Hourly employee payroll information is due to the diocesan office no later than noon on the Monday of a payroll week.
 Earlier submission is always appreciated.
-The best form of communication is e-mail to Tom Sumner.
+Please email.

 Payment for payroll including hourly employees is a little more complicated.
 The most convenient and accurate way for it to be handled is using the direct debit program where the Diocese of Maine debits your checking account for the exact amount of your payroll at the same time that we process direct deposits.

-If you have any questions, please don’t hesitate to be in touch with Tom Sumner, Assistant Director of Payroll and Finance, at 207-772-1953 extension 138 or via email.
+If you have any questions, please don’t hesitate to be in touch with us via email.